craycraftdan/twitch-highlighter/README.md

 * [ ] Add Ability to remove a video

 ### Other Items
+* [X] Setup all needed API calls so I can use them as needed
 * [X] Convert the app to Redux
 * [ ] Build out the app help stuff before searching
 * [ ] Layout the loading components and build HOC